Shopify/themekit/docs/faq/index.md

 theme watch --notify=/var/tmp/theme_ready
 ```

-If this file does not exist, already themekit will create it when the first change
+If this file does not exist, themekit will create it when the first change
 happens.
 Then on subsequent events the file will be touched.
 This file is touched
 only after the request to shopify has been completed and not after saving the file.
 You can then provide this file path to your reloading program to trigger your browser